DevDerpi/INKuisitor/README.md

 - [x] handle sending a mulitpart POST request to the server ,contains name of the client profile and attached a FileList object , taking response to indicate successful creation of a new profile
 - ## Others:
 - [x] implement Home page ,divide it into components , write a short brief about the application
-- [ ] implement other pages in the application , such as about , contact , FAQ , etc..
+- [ ] implement other pages in the application , such as about
 - [x] Enhance Styling of the Application
 - [ ] Adding Open Camera to capture signature feature